evanshortiss/evanshortiss.github.io/_posts/2019-08-13-npm-package-vars.markdown

 "list-vars": "echo $(env) | tr ' ' '\n' | grep -i 'npm_'"
 ```

-_Note: This is not a perfect script, it splits on spaces so it won't work perfect on fields such as `author` in a *package.json*, but it's good enough to get the point across._
+_Note: This is not a perfect script, and is only tested on macOS.
+It splits on spaces so it won't work on fields such as `author` since that will typically contain spaces, but it's good enough to get the point across!_

-Here's a sample of the variables this printed on my machine:
+The output below shows a subset of the variables this printed on my machine.
+Some of these could be really useful in your scripts!

 ```
 npm_package_license=MIT